geordielad/tableau-athena-credential-provider-examples/README.md

     AwsCredentialsProviderClass=com.simba.athena.amazonaws.auth.DefaultAWSCredentialsProviderChain
     ```

     This properties file is telling the JDBC driver to look for the credentials in a series of providers using a specific order of precedence.
-The [AWS SDK Documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) describes the order that is used in more detail:
+The [AWS SDK Documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) describes the order that is used in more detail.
+The order is:

     1. **Environment variables**
     2. **Java system variables**